William Dennis: The Halifax Herald and the City of Halifax

-World War I, Two Fires and the Halifax Explosion
+World War I, two fires and the Halifax Explosion

 Tragedy struck again with the death of William's sister Bessie in 1904, his business partner J. J. Stewart in 1907, and his sister Louisa in 1908.
 Stewart left William the remaining shares of the Halifax Herald.
 By this time, the family was growing again.
 The first grandchild, Marion, was born in 1906.
 Within eight years there were five.

-A fire gutted the building of the "Halifax Herald" and the "Evening Mail" on 12 Jan 1912.
+A fire gutted the building of the Halifax Herald and the Evening Mail on 12 January 1912.
 William borrowed money and leased the Morning Chronicle equipment after that paper had gone to press, until new equipment could be shipped and assembled in the old Clayton Building.
 In April, they moved again into a building on Argyle Street.

 William was appointed to the Senate for the Halifax, Nova Scotia division on 20 November 1912 following nomination by Prime Minister Robert Borden.
 When at home in Ottawa, he could often be found preparing directives and articles for his newspapers.
 In addition, for many years, he was the Nova Scotia correspondent for one of the dailies in London, England.

 During the first World War, an Empire Parliamentary Association delegation was formed to view conditions overseas.
 William traveled with several other Canadian delegates, his wife, and his son Alexander to England.
 The Dominion of Canada representatives were presented to Queen Elizabeth II on 7 July 1916 by Hon.
 James Lowther, Speaker of the House of Commons and Joint President of the Empire Parliamentary Association, United Kingdom Branch.
 Next, they went to France, where they were taken to the trenches.
 There, William met his son Eric.
 They returned to England and there they witnessed the first Zeppelin brought down in flames over London.
-Eric, died seven months later, in the Battle of Vimy Ridge on Easter Sunday, 1917, bringing the number of children William and Agnes had lost to five.
+Eric died seven months later in the Battle of Vimy Ridge on Easter Sunday, 1917, bringing the number of children William and Agnes had lost to five.

-On 6 Dec 1917, the Halifax Herald building was severely damaged by the Halifax Explosion.
+On 6 December 1917, the Halifax Herald building was severely damaged by the Halifax Explosion.
 In addition to the shattering of every window, there was internal damage to the equipment and rooms.
 A few staff remained to board up the windows and produce a paper by hand.
-On 9 Feb 1920, fire raged again through the building, destroying the third floor and severely damaging the fourth floor.
+On 9 February 1920, fire raged again through the building, destroying the third floor and severely damaging the fourth floor.
 The first floor was flooded with water, destroying the rolls of newsprint.
 William was undaunted and rebuilt the business again.

 Understanding hard times, William donated "large amounts to philanthropic and public relief".
 Through the newspapers, William coordinated collections such as The Patriotic Fund (for the widows, wives, and children of men who fought in the South African Wars, the Indian famine of 1899–1900 Fund, the Soldier South African Monument Fund, and The Japanese Famine Fund.
-He received thanks from the Government of Japan, the Bishop of Calcutta, and the Viceroy of India, among others.
+He received thanks from the government of Japan, the Bishop of Calcutta, and the viceroy of India, among others.

-William remained a Senator and Editor-in-Chief of the Herald and Mail Publishing Company until his death on 11 July 1920.
+William remained a senator and editor-in-chief of the Herald and Mail Publishing Company until his death on 11 July 1920.